yiping-allison/ecs160-fuzz-testing/README.md

 ## Assignment Details & Usage

-The goal of this assignment is to create a program which counts the top 10 tweeters processed from a given tweet file.

-The program should not crash even when given invalid inputs.
+The goal of this assignment is to create a program which counts the top 10 tweeters processed from a given tweet file and doesn't crash when given invalid inputs.

 ### Repo Details

 * All of our testing files are located in `/tests`.
 * Our program is documented according to `Doxygen` guidelines.
 Some of the annotations can be found [here](https://www.cs.cmu.edu/~410/doc/doxygen.html).

+**The regular source code and Makefile (makefile -- not AFL-Compatible) are located in the main directory of the zip download.
+To use the AFL-compatible version, read the instructions [here](#email-to-our-testing-team).**

 **To Compile:** `make`

 _`make clean` will remove all maxTweeter related objects and executables from your directory._

-**To Run:** `./maxTweeter.exe tests/filename.csv`
+**To Run:** `./maxTweeter.exe csvFile`

 **Output:**